 In Virginia, there is a legal presumption that any child born to a couple during a marriage is the husband's son or daughter.
 When a child is born out of wedlock there is no presumption as to paternity.
 In Virginia when the identity of the child's natural father is in question , the mother or the putative father may initiate action to establish the paternity of a child.

-At the Virginia law firm of Kearney, Freeman, Fogarty & Joshi, PLLC, our experienced family lawyers have helped many men and women establish a father's relationship to and with his son or daughter.
+At the Virginia law firm of Kearney, Freeman, Fogarty & Joshi, PLLC, our experienced Fairfax, VA family law attorneys have helped many men and women establish a father's relationship to and with his son or daughter.
 We can help you do the same.

 Please contact us to schedule a consultation at our Fairfax, Virginia, law office to learn how your paternity issues can be resolved.
 You may call our firm toll free at 877-652-1553 or you may contact us online.

 There are two ways in which mothers and fathers can establish paternity of a child.
 The first is by a man voluntarily acknowledging that he is the father under oath.
 This can be done at the hospital following birth or anytime during a child's life.
 The second way is to have a DNA test done.

 DNA testing usually occurs in one of three scenarios:

 - A man files a paternity action to establish himself as the father of the child.

 - A mother files a paternity action to establish that a man is the father of the child.

 - A man whose paternity was previously established wishes to prove that paternity lies elsewhere.